-We have all seen that episode of “Sex and The City,” where Carrie struts down the catwalk and falls flat on her face.
-Don’t be fashion roadkill, be fabulous!
-Fashion week seems like the quintessential New York experience.
-The runway shows, lavish parties, cocktails flowing, so why wouldn’t you want to be there??
+Remember that episode of Sex and the City where Carrie struts down the catwalk and falls flat on her face?
+Don’t be fashion roadkill; be fabulous!
+Fashion Week seems like the quintessential New York experience.
+Runway shows, lavish parties, cocktails flowing…why wouldn’t you want to be there?!

-How to Attend New York Fashion Week as a Blogger?
+How to Attend New York Fashion Week as a Blogger

-Where to Stay?
+Where to Stay

-How to Get into Shows?
+How to Get into Shows

 PR & Brands

-All in all, I had a fabulous time and can’t wait to do again in September!
+All in all, I had a fabulous time and can’t wait to do it again in September!
 Check out my tips below and share your advice or questions in the comments section.

-Tips for attending New York Fashion Week As A Blogger:
+Tips for attending New York Fashion Week as a blogger:

 - Look your best walking into the shows.
 This doesn’t mean wearing a cocktail dress and your strappiest heels.
-Wear something that will catch the eye of the photog’s outside the shows.
-Who knows – you might end up in a Street Style feature.
+Wear something that will catch the eye of the photogs outside the shows.
+Who knows?
+You might end up in a Street Style feature.

 - Be prepared for longer than usual Uber wait times.

 - Schedule a photo shoot while you’re in town.
-Add some fashion content to your blog with an NYC backdrop
+Add some fashion content to your blog with an NYC backdrop.

 Subscribe for a monthly newsletter and never miss a Busy Wife moment!